KirantiLoh/adpro-tutorial-7-receiver/README.md

 This feature will receive notifications of creation, promotion, and deletion of a product, when this receiver instance is subscribed to a certain product type.
 The notification will be sent using HTTP POST request, so you need to make the receiver endpoint in this project.

-## API Documentations

-After you download the Postman Collection, you can try the endpoints inside "BambangShop Receiver" folder.

-Postman is an installable client that you can use to test web endpoints using HTTP request.
-You can also make automated functional testing scripts for REST API projects using this client.
-You can install Postman via this website: https://www.postman.com/downloads/

 ## How to Run in Development Environment
 1. Set up environment variables first by creating `.env` file.
     Here are the details of each environment variable: